Why You Should Grow Your Own Herbs

 Inside this family, you'll find chamomile, calendula, echinacea, and marigolds (plus feverfew and dandelions).
 The flowers from these herbs are edible and have long been used in teas and medicines.

-If you're looking to harvest flowers from these herbs, you're in for a longer wait since flower production comes near the end of a plant's life cycle.
+If you're looking to harvest flowers from these herbs, you're in for a longer wait since flower production comes much later than leaves.

 The Onion Plant Family